w3f/polkadot-wiki/docs/learn/learn-jam-chain.md

 correctly reflects the input when it goes through the transformation it's meant to have undergone.
 The JAM chain accepts outputs of roll-ups, of bits of computation done elsewhere, and the data they yield is fed into the JAM chain.

-The JAM chain is there to integrate the outputs of these computations into some shared state.
-So it provides this shared state model, for integrating outputs together.
-We can see how Polkadot fits into this model.
-But interestingly, we can see how other chains like what Ethereum is doing also fit into this model.
+The JAM chain integrates the outputs of these computations into a shared state, providing a shared state model similar to how Polkadot relay chain functions.

 ## Smart Contract Similarity